 Every September, we celebrate National Recovery Month.
-This month is dedicated to bringing awareness to mental and substance use disorders and to celebrate those in recovery.
-This year’s theme is Join the Voices for Recovery: Invest in Health, Home, Purpose and Community.
+This month is dedicated to bringing awareness to mental and substance use disorders and celebrating those in recovery.
+This year’s theme is Join the Voices for Recovery: Invest in Health, Home, Purpose, and Community.

 What does the 2018 theme mean for the addiction treatment community?
 Big things.
 This theme explores the ingredients that contribute to effective treatment, including integrated care, a strong community, a sense of purpose and leadership.

 Let’s learn more about the importance of National Recovery Month and how you can give back to the community.

 According to the latest government research, 21.5 million Americans, ages 12 and up, battled a substance use disorder in 2014.
 Nearly 80 percent of Americans who struggled with drug addiction also struggled with alcohol addiction.
 Substance abuse continues to be a prevalent problem in our society, with no signs of slowing down.
 Here are a few more sobering statistics.

 - Drug and alcohol addiction costs our nation close to $200 billion in healthcare, criminal justice, legal fees, and lost production.